from collections.abc import Callable, Sequence

 Introduction

-Generative Adversarial Networks (GANs) are an innovative class of unsupervised neural networks that have revolutionized the field of artificial intelligence.
-They were first introduced in Generative Adversarial Networks (Goodfellow et al. 2014) and consist of two separate neural networks: the generator (creates data) and the discriminator (evaluates data authenticity).
+Generative Adversarial Networks (GANs) were introduced in Generative Adversarial Networks (Goodfellow et al. 2014) and consist of two separate neural networks: the generator (creates data) and the discriminator (evaluates data authenticity).
 The generator aims to fool the discriminator by producing realistic data, while the discriminator tries to differentiate real from fake.
 Over iterations, the generator’s data becomes more convincing.

 As an analogy, consider two kids, one drawing counterfeit money (“Generator”) and another assessing its realism (“Discriminator”).
 Over time, the counterfeit drawings become increasingly convincing.